tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 ## 3. Create IAM Policy
 1. Navigate to IAM in the AWS Console.
-2. Create a new Policy for the Lambda
+2. Create a new Policy for the Lambda.
 3. Use the [provided](DDBStreamCDC/lambda_policy.json) policy JSON as a starting point:
 4. Update the policy with your specific S3 bucket name.
+5. Update the policy with your Tinybird API Key Secret prefix or name, if using that feature.

 ## 4. Create IAM Role